How To Write A Press Release Email in 2025

 Here’s the body copy (from our example email above):

-We have used a logarithmic scale to compare the time it would take a superhero or fictional starships to travel real distances.
+We have used a logarithmic scale to compare the time a superhero or fictional starships would take to travel real distances.

 Since you write regularly on hi-tech innovations and sci-fi, I knew you would be intrigued by our findings.